gyrdym/ml_algo/README.md

 print('accuracy on k fold validation: ${accuracy.toStringAsFixed(2)}');
 ````

-We will see something like this:
+We can see something like this:

 ````
 accuracy on k fold validation: 0.65